zachanT/SocialMediaApp/README.md

 # Simple Social Media App
-Created this app to learn the MERN stack
+Created this app to learn the MERN stack.
+Still a WIP.